pwaring/dns-sync-zone/README.md

 an issue on GitHub.
 This support route is free and provided in the author's spare time.

-Paid support is available directly from the author.
-Please email them at paul@phpdeveloper.org.uk for details.

 ## Contributions

 Contributions are welcome using the following mechanisms: